Victor Osimhen: International career

 Osimhen started the qualification for the 2023 AFCON qualifiers in sparkling form helping Nigeria win both of their first two matches.
 Osimhen netted a goal against Sierra Leone and another four goals in a 10–0 win against São Tomé and Príncipe.
+Osimhen's super hat-trick, was his first senior international hat-trick for the Super Eagles.
+In the reverse fixture played at the Godswill Akpabio International Stadium, Uyo on 10 September 2023, Osimhen scored his second international hat-trick in Nigeria's 6–0 win against São Tomé and Principe, finishing the 2023 AFCON qualifiers as top scorer with 10 goals.